svenkreiss/svenkreiss.github.io/content/data-center-bazaar.md

 ## Technical Suggestion: `dockbroker`

 To make things a bit more concrete, here is an example interface.
-It uses [Docker](https://www.docker.com/) which is advertised with "Build, Ship and Run Any App, Anywhere" and "An open platform for distributed applications for developers and sysadmins".
+It uses [Docker](https://www.docker.com/) which is advertised with _"Build, Ship and Run Any App, Anywhere"_ and _"An open platform for distributed applications for developers and sysadmins"_.
 It is a little bit like a virtual machine, but uses the same kernel as the host and therefore it is fast.
 You can run a JVM inside it, but you can also run plain C.

 ### Job